Senior Organizer, Development From the Roots

-Director of Movement Building and Strategy
+Senior Organizer, Movement Building and Strategy

 Carla De Paz is the daughter of an immigrant single mother from Guatemala that found herself planting roots in Lynwood, CA. She had a humble but joyful upbringing, raised in a household with extended and chosen family who instilled a strong sense of responsibility, community, and lots of dancing.
 Her passion for organizing flourished in college while volunteering for IDEPSCA at multiple day laborer sites.
 After graduating with a BA in Political Science and Labor & Workplace Studies from UCLA in 2010, she started organizing nursing homeworkers with the Service Employees International Union (SEIU).
 While at SEIU, she organized over 500 workers to win union representation through National Labor Board Relations elections.

 Carla became more interested in land use and housing issues after her family lost their home during the foreclosure crisis.
 In 2013, she started organizing with the East LA Community Corporation and over a 7 year period she led multiple high profile efforts including the base building work for the Los Angeles Street Vendor Campaign which won the legalization of street vending in 2019 and securing affordable housing and green space on all Metro-owned land in Boyle Heights.
 She also played a big part in shaping ELACC’s political orientation towards transformative organizing and movement building, making ELACC a prominent player within the housing justice movement ecosystem.